dro42/bsys_sem1_lab4/bsys_lab_4.md

 Source: https://stackoverflow.com/a/1401595/23129477, https://man7.org/linux/man-pages/man5/proc.5.html

-#### Look at “/proc/<processid>/smaps”.
-What do the values Size, Rss, Pss, Shared_Clean,Shared_Dirty, Private_Clean, Private_Dirty, Referenced, Swap and SwapPss mean?
+#### Look at “/proc/$PID/smaps”.
+What do the values Size, Rss, Pss, Shared_Clean, Shared_Dirty, Private_Clean, Private_Dirty, Referenced, Swap and SwapPss mean?

-The `/proc/<processid>/smaps` file provides detailed memory usage statistics for each memory region of a process.
+The `/proc/$PID/smaps` file provides detailed memory usage statistics for each memory region of a process.
 Here's what the values mean:

 - **Size**: Total size of the memory region.